Follow Us :

 ?>

-Make sure you replace the username as well as the password.
+• Make sure you replace the username and password.
 You’ll get to know your user has sufficient permission when the script gets connected.

 Get Our Latest Tips & Tricks Updated